-- The in_memory workspace does not support geodatabase elements such as subtypes, domains, representations, topologies, geometric networks, and network datasets.
+- Memory-based workspaces do not support geodatabase elements such as feature datasets, subtypes, domains, representations, topologies, geometric networks, or network datasets.

-- Feature datasets or folders cannot be created in the in_memory workspace.
+- Folders cannot be created in memory-based workspaces.

-- Since the in_memory workspace is stored in your system's physical memory, or RAM, your system may run low on memory if you write large datasets into the workspace.
+- Since memory-based workspaces are stored in your system's physical memory, or RAM, your system may run low on memory if you write large datasets into the workspace.
 This can negatively impact processing performance.

-You cannot display an in_memory dataset on a map.
-If you run a geoprocessing tool from the Geoprocessing pane or Python window and write the output dataset to in_memory, after processing the output dataset will be copied to the project geodatabase and that geodatabase dataset will be added to the map.
+in_memory datasets cannot be displayed on a map.
+If you run a geoprocessing tool from the Geoprocessing pane or Python window and write the output dataset to in_memory, after processing, the output dataset will be copied to the project geodatabase and that geodatabase dataset will be added to the map.
 Writing to the project geodatabase does not occur when in_memory datasets are intermediate and are not added to a map.

-When using the in_memory workspace, any intermediate data should be deleted as soon as possible to free up those system memory resources.
-The Delete tool can be used to delete data in the in_memory workspace.
+When using a memory-based workspace, any intermediate data should be deleted as soon as possible to free up system memory resources.
+The Delete tool can be used to delete data in a memory-based workspace.
 Individual datasets can be deleted, or the entire workspace can be deleted to clear all the workspace contents.

-Within a Python script, the in_memory workspace is only valid for geoprocessing tools; it is not a general-purpose virtual directory when you can write any data.
+Use of memory-based workspaces in a Python is only valid for geoprocessing tools.
+Memory is not a general-purpose virtual directory where you can write files or other data.

-You can use the in_memory workspace as shown in the code sample below.
+You can use the memory workspace as shown in the following code sample:

-import arcpy # Set the geoprocessing workspace arcpy.env.workspace = r"C:\Data\Habitat.gdb" # Buffer a Roads layer, writing output to in_memory arcpy.Buffer_analysis("Roads", "in_memory/Buffers", 1000) # Erase the buffers from a Vegetation layer arcpy.Erase_analysis("Vegetation", "in_memory/Buffers", "in_memory/Erased") # Dissolve the in_memory output of Erase to make a final output in the gdb workspace arcpy.Dissolve_analysis(r"memory\Erased", "FinalOutput")
+import arcpy # Set the geoprocessing workspace arcpy.env.workspace = r"C:\Data\Habitat.gdb" # Buffer a Roads layer, writing output to memory arcpy.Buffer_analysis("Roads", r"memory\Buffers", 1000) # Erase the buffers from a Vegetation layer arcpy.Erase_analysis("Vegetation", r"memory\Buffers", r"memory\Erased") # Dissolve the memory output of Erase to make a final output in the gdb workspace arcpy.Dissolve_analysis(r"memory\Erased", "FinalOutput")